opentechschool-zurich/cpp-co-learning/topics/games/monkey-keg/Richard/sliding-tiles/Readme.md

 ## Copyright information
-The Font was taken from http://www.1001freefonts.com/changa_one.fontIt is in the public domain and licenced under OFL and GPL Designer was Eduardo Tunni http://www.1001freefonts.com/search.php?d=1&q=Eduardo+Tunni
+The Font was taken from http://www.1001freefonts.com/changa_one.fontIt is in the public domain and licenced under OFL and GPL Designer was Eduardo Tunni http://www.1001freefonts.com/search.php?d=1&q=Eduardo+Tunni The source includes a copy of JSON for Modern C++ from Niels Lohmann [GitHub](https://github.com/nlohmann/json) This is MIT licenced.

 The tiles were drawn by Richard Eigenmann.
 My artistic skills are gradually improving...